sanger-bentley-group/deep_seq_analysis/README.md

 - _Ana Ferreira for running the QC and PopPUNK to get GPSCs for the isolates_

 - _Gemma Murray for help getting started_

+## Introduction

+This pipeline deconvolutes mixed-microbial reads into designated groups (e.g. multiple `Streptococcus pneumonaie` into GPSCs), assembles the deconvoluted reads and gets the serotypes.

 ## Download these scripts